 All 8th graders begin their journey with Our Whole Lives (OWL), an innovative approach to Jewish social/emotional values-based learning.
-During their semester together, students and staff spend a weekend in New York City to bond as a cohort and explore the history of American Judaism.
-OWL was awarded the Association of Reform Jewish Educator’s (ARJE) Yad b’Yad Award for Innovative Approaches to Youth and/or Teen Mental Health in 2016.
+As part of their first year, students and staff spend a weekend in New York City to bond as a cohort and explore the history of American Judaism.

 Frequently Asked Questions

 Do I need to be a Reform Jew or belong to a synagogue to participate?

 No!
 The Tent is an inclusive community.
 Our students and staff represent a great variety of backgrounds and affiliations, and our exploration of Jewish tradition, continuity, and identity are relevant and accessible to all our students, and are not specifically representative of any formal Jewish movement of organization.

 I have a Fall/Winter/Spring sport.
 Is it ok if I only come for part of the year?

 Of course!
 We have a trimester schedule for exactly this reason.
 Teens are welcome to sign up for one, two, or all three trimesters and we are always flexible as plans change.